Energetic, tunable, highly-elliptically polarized higher harmonics generated by intense two-color counter rotating laser fields: Results and analysis

 \subsection{Highly-elliptical XUV radiation spectral characteristics}

-For the spectral characterization of the highly-elliptical XUV radiation different PE spectra were recorded as a function of the angle \ensuremath{\Delta}\textgreek{j}$ $ of the BBO crystal installed in the MAZEL TOV-like device.
-Characteristic highly-elliptical HHG spectra are presented in Fig.\ref{fig:HHG-Yield-vs}(a) for three different positions of \ensuremath{\Delta}\textgreek{j}.
-An energy shift is clearly observed towards higher photon energies when the the angle (\ensuremath{\Delta}\textgreek{j}) between the propagation axis of the IR driving field and the BBO crystal is increased.
-Additionally in Fig.\ref{fig:HHG-Yield-vs}(b),(c),(d),(e) complementary measurements of the detectable harmonics by the TOF spectrometer are presented.
-It is revealed that the dependence of central HHG energy on the central wavelength of the SHG is almost linear.
-Also in the same figures, is depicted with the blue line the same dependence calculated from the energy conservation of the annihilated driver photons and the emitted XUV photons (Table \ref{tab:The-slope-=000394=000395/=000394=0003BB})\citep{Fleischer2014}.
-The maximum energy shift observed is in the order of \textgreek{DE}$\HF$150meV for which is in good agreement with the theoretical calculations presented in the Section \ref{sec:Theory}.
+For the spectral characterization of the highly-elliptical XUV radiation different PE spectra were recorded as a function of the angle \ensuremath{\Delta}$\theta$ of the BBO crystal installed in the MAZEL-TOV-like device.
+Characteristic highly-elliptical HHG spectra are presented in Fig.\ref{fig:HHG-Yield-vs}(a) for three different positions of \ensuremath{\Delta}$\theta$.
+An energy shift is clearly observed towards higher photon energies when the the angle (\ensuremath{\Delta}$\theta$) between the propagation axis of the IR driving field and the BBO crystal is increased.
+Additionally, in Fig.\ref{fig:HHG-Yield-vs}(b),(c),(d),(e) complementary measurements of the detectable harmonics by the TOF spectrometer are presented.
+Finally, Fig. \ref{fig:HHG-Yield-vs}(g) presents highly-elliptical HHG spectra obtained by the vacuum spectrometer for reason of completeness.
+It is revealed that central HHG energy indicating almost linear dependence on the central wavelength of the SHG.
+The maximum energy shift observed is in the order of $\Delta$E$\HF$150meV.
+The observed blue shift can be attributed to the energy conservation of the HHG process by two color BCCR electric fields.
+From energy conservation, the harmonic frequencies generated by these fields is given as

-The observed blue shift can be interpreted in the framework of Strong Field Approximation (SFA).
-The active electron acquires different energy in the continuum for each spectral component and for each central SHG wavelength.
-Thus, the complex phase acquired during this process is dissimilar.
-This leads to constructive interference at different spectral positions inside the highly-elliptical HHG spectrum leading to the observed blue shift in the energy domain.

-From another perspective, this characteristic blue shift can be attributed to the energy conservation of the HHG process by two colour bichromatic counter rotating electric fields.
-From energy conservation, the harmonic frequencies generated by these fields is given by\citep{Fleischer2014}: